Funding of earnings-related pensions

 Each year, some earnings-related pension contributions are transferred into funds and, conversely, some assets in the funds are released to cover the earnings-related pensions payable in that year.

 At present, about one-fifth of the earnings-related pension contributions paid by employers and employees in the private sector are transferred into funds.
 Correspondingly, funds cover about one quarter of the earnings-related pensions paid.
-Each earnings-related pension paid is divided into two: a part covered by contributions and a part covered by funds.
+Each earnings-related pension paid is divided into two: a part covered by contributions (so called pooled component) and a part covered by funds (so called funded component).

 Some earnings-related pensions paid have always been covered by pension funds – even when the annual earnings-related pension expenditure was lower than the pension contributions collected.
-Since 2013, earnings-related pension expenses in the private sector have exceeded the income collected as pension contributions.
-The difference is covered by the funds and their returns.
+However, since 2013, earnings-related pension expenses in the private sector have exceeded the income collected as pension contributions.
+The difference between income and expenditure is covered annually by the funds and their returns.

 The sources of financing for pension contributions and pension expenses are described in more detail on our page Circulation of pension money.